eliasbuchwald/-reddit/The Code Salon.md

-Here at reddit, we use entirely made up Code Salon Review Method™.
+Here at reddit, we use the entirely made up Code Salon Review Method™.
 This consists of a few [emoji](http://www.emoji-cheat-sheet.com/) that we use to indicate states of the review process.
 Those emoji are, in roughly the order they'd be seen in review:

 ***